dproudGSA/playbookUpdates/_university/ficampolicymatrix.md

 ## Upcoming Documents and Revisions

-Periodically, documents in this matrix will be updated, or new documents may be created that belong in the matrix.
-The list below provides links to the draft documents.
-The matrix will be updated when the following documents are finalized and published.
+Some of the documents referenced in this matrix are managed by other agencies and organizations.
+The matrix is updated on an annual basis.
+The table below provides links to documents that have been updated or are in the process of being updated.
+The references in the matrix above will be updated at the next regular update.

 *Please return to this section often to ensure you are accessing the most up-to-date information.*